serenevoid/serenevoid.github.io/src/content/blog/why-web-chose-javascript.md

 It was originally called **Mocha**, then named to **LiveScript** and finally, it changed to **JavaScript**.
 The name JavaScript was used to ride the hype that Java was getting during the time.
-But saying Java is related to JavaScript is like saying a car is related to a carpet.
+But saying Java is related to JavaScript is like saying Car is related to Carpet.

 It was shipped with Netscape 2.
 Soon in 1997, it became the *ECMA-262* standard.
-Following the standardization of JavaScript, Internet Explorer added its own version of the script and called it **JScript**.
-Netscape and Internet Explorer, being the two dominant browsers at that time, implemented JavaScript, it became a de facto standard.
+Following the standardization of JavaScript, Internet Explorer added its own version and called it **JScript**.
+Netscape and Internet Explorer, being the two dominant browsers at that time, implemented JavaScript directly to the browser that lead to it becoming the de facto standard.
 Being shipped with the browser meant that JavaScript did not need any extra software or plugins other than the standard browser that everyone used.
 Soon the popularity and ease of use of JavaScript triggered the trend of building advanced applications for better user experience.

 Still JavaScript was synchronous.
 There were still places where getting the server response was not as smooth as it should have been